Marco Publio Fontana: Biography

 Marco Publio Fontana died on November 10, 1609.
 After his death the treatise Del proprio et ultimato fine del poeta was published (Bergamo 1615).
-His Latin poems, collected by Marco Antonio Foppa, were published with the title Poëmata omnia, by Pierantonio Serassi in Bergamo in 1752, together with a Vita di Marco Publio Fontana by cardinal Giuseppe Alessandro Furietti.
+His Latin poems, collected by Marco Antonio Foppa, were published with the title Poemata omnia, by Pierantonio Serassi in Bergamo in 1752, together with a Vita di Marco Publio Fontana by cardinal Giuseppe Alessandro Furietti.

-“Fontana is one of the modern poets,” says Gian Vittorio Rossi, “who have approached nearest to Virgil in beauty of imagery and harmony of diction.”
+“Fontana is one of the modern poets," says Gian Vittorio Rossi, "who have approached nearest to Virgil in beauty of imagery and harmony of diction."